nikhildagarwal/ChessAgent/MyLog.md

 * Split the samples into pikl files containing 1,500,000 samples each (after randomizing the order)
 * Updated training/testing code to handle reading and training across multiple files

+# May 17, 2025
+* Finally finished all school work for the semester and heading to internship rn
+* Going to pivot because results have been under satisfactory